-South Korea: Impeached President Park to meet with prosecutors
+South Korea: Park 'deeply apologizes' as she meets with prosecutors

 Prosecutors can hold suspects for questioning for up to 48 hours without a warrant.
 It's possible she could be charged.

-Park's problems began in October, when revelations emerged about the influence her confidante and unofficial adviser Choi Soon-sil exerted at the top of South Korean politics.
+The now ex-President's problems began in October, when revelations emerged about the influence her confidante and unofficial adviser Choi Soon-sil exerted at the top of South Korean politics.

 Corruption scandal